armin-reichert/pacman-javafx/README.md

 uninstalled first (if already installed), otherwise the installer crashes (no idea why).

 If you want to have installers for other platforms e.g. Linux or Mac-OS, ask someone who is able to do that.
-I find it much too difficult and especialy much too tedious to achive that.
+I find it much too difficult and especialy much too tedious to achive that (I am really too old for that shit).

 ## How to build